badramattack/badram/README.md

 * `common-code` contains a static library with helper functions that are used throughout this project.
 * `alias-reversing` contains kernel modules and userspace tools for reversing the alias memory mapping.
-  * `alias-reversing/modules/read_alias` offers a generic read/write to physical memory API and builds a static libs used by other code parts.
+  * `alias-reversing/modules/read_alias` offers a generic read/write to physical memory API and builds a static library used by other code parts.
   * `alias-reversing/apps/find-alias-individual` is a smart tool to reverse the aliasing.
 Checks each memory region individually, as they do not always have the same aliasing function.
 Results are exported as csv and and be read/written with the tools in `common-code`.
   * `alias-reversing/apps/test-alias` takes the aliases exported by `find-alias-individual` and checks that they apply for each address of the corresponding memory range.
 May lead to crashes if the aliased memory is used by the system.
 * `scripts` provides the Raspberry Pi Pico scripts to read, unlock, and overwrite the SPD data for DDR4 (ee1004) and DDR5 (spd5118).